 Warnings While Using This Medicine:

 - Although this medicine is used to prevent pregnancy, you should know that this medicine could harm an unborn baby.
 If you think you have become pregnant, tell your doctor right away.

 - This medicine may make your next monthly period early or late by a few days.
 If your next period is more than 1 week late, check with your doctor right away for a pregnancy test.

-- Your regular birth control method might not work as well while you are using this medicine, if you usually use a hormonal method such as birth control pills.
+- Your regular birth control method including birth control pills, vaginal ring, or patch may not work as well while you are using this medicine.
 Do not start taking a hormonal contraceptive for at least 5 days after you take this medicine.
-You must use a barrier method until your next period.
-Some barrier methods are a condom with spermicide, diaphragm, or contraceptive foam or jelly.
+You must use a barrier method (including a condom with spermicide, diaphragm, or contraceptive foam or jelly) until your next period.